bengsfort/aesinv-jekyll-blog/project/_posts/2016-5-4-simplified-aem-frontend-sass.markdown

 While that's not a huge list of features it's a good platform to start from for the majority of projects, and provides the bare necessities for efficient and quick front end development while not causing any headaches for architects or back end devs.

 ## File Structure
-File structure and location is completely subjective, however I will say that the structure outlined here has provided the most positive feedback from any other front end AEM structure I've worked with.
+File structure and location is completely subjective, however I will say that the structure outlined here has been the most pleasant to work with compared to other front end AEM structures I've worked with.
 I tried to put everything in predictable locations as one of my biggest pet peeves with AEM is that there are so many different directories it's incredibly difficult to find stuff the majority of the time.

 ![Front end structure diagram](/img/aem-fe/structure-diagram.png)